Gauravmrao/virtual-whiteboarding/README.md

 # Virtual Whiteboarding with Computer Vision

 ## Project Overview
 This project is a **Virtual Whiteboarding** application using a webcam and hand tracking technology.
 The user can select colors, draw on a canvas, and erase sections by interacting with a virtual interface.
-The core functionality is implemented using OpenCV for image processing and a custom hand tracking module for gesture detection.
+The core functionality is implemented using OpenCV for image processing and Mediapipe for gesture detection.

 ## Features